Back to jobs

 $180,000 - $235,000 USD

 Actual salary ranges will be based on job-related factors, including exact work location, experience, relevant training and education, and skill level.
-Your recruiter can share more about the specific salary range for the role location or, if the role can be performed remote, the specific salary range for your preferred location, during the hiring process.
+Your recruiter can share more about the specific salary range for the role location.
 Please note that the compensation details listed above are base salary only and do not include bonus, equity, or benefits.

 At Kodiak, we strive to build a diverse community working towards our common company goals in a safe and collaborative environment where harassment of any kind is strictly prohibited.
 Kodiak is committed to equal opportunity employment regardless of race, ethnicity, religion, gender identity, sexual orientation, age, disability, or veteran status, or any other basis protected by applicable law.